 To maintain casual kilt attire, stick with simple highland wear accessories.
 A kilt pin would make a good addition to your outfit and would help to weigh your kilt down or why not include a simple kilt belt in your outfit.

 To finish off your casual look, incorporate a day sporran.
 These pouches hang at the front of your kilt with a chain and are practical for carrying your items during daytime events.
-Our day sporrans are made completely from leather including subtle embossed details on the front featuring tassels, the perfect choice for a more casual kilt outfit.
-If the occasion is slightly more formal a semi dress sporran could be worn instead.
+Our day sporrans are made completely from leather, including subtle embossed details on the front featuring tassels.
+The perfect choice for a more casual kilt outfit.
+If the occasion is slightly more formal, a semi dress sporran could be worn instead.
 Likewise, wearing a jacket and/or tie would create a more formal appearance.

 Explore our day sporrans | Cairn Day Sporran (left), Tinto Day Sporran (centre), Storr Day Sporran (right)